official-kandoamoa/oreilly-downloader-vibecoded-but-better/README.md

 ## Contributing

-I am not really interested in adding any major features to this project.
-I will accept fixes, but nothing that adds a significant amount of new code.
+I am really interested in adding any major features to this project if necessary.
+I will genuine accept fixes, even that adds a significant amount of new code.

-If you feel like something is missing, feel free to fork.
+If you feel like something is missing, feel free to contribute or fork.
 You may also look at rejected pull requests, maybe someone already worked on something similar.

 ## Similar projects